Across Eternity: Book 4 - Cover

 “Because I traded with her and her kin, of course.
 I got their relics in exchange for the amulet and knowledge of how to sneak into Sylphtoria.”

 The trio all felt their stomachs drop, and Aithorn, gripping his spear, released a furious roar and charged towards Valon.
-Rage supplied him with the mana to activate his Dragon Impaler spell, but when he reached out to kill Valon, Valon waved his arm.
+He activated his Dragon Impaler spell and hurled his spear forward, but Valon waved his arm.
 “Zodiac: Rakshon.”
-One of the silver spheres hovering around him flattened into a large barrier, effortlessly blocking Aithorn’s spear.
+For Valia, the spell granted her a body as strong as steel, but upon Valon’s casting, one of the silver spheres hovering around him flattened into a large barrier, blocking Aithorn’s spear.

 “It’s because of you that the queen was attacked by that monster!
 Do you have any idea of the pain you’ve inflicted on our people?”